Use Cases / Livestreaming

 Tools to help you reach a global audience

-Put bandwidth managment on autopilot.
+Put bandwidth management on autopilot.
 These features magically adjust bitrates, resolutions and fps based on changes to participant device profiles, your app's UI or publisher/subscriber-side network conditions.

 Using available bandwidth and capabilities of subscriber devices, MCS dynamically encodes streams with next-gen codecs like AV1 and works with LiveKit server to route them to the appropriate participants.